Jason C. Gallion: Redistricting

 In 2019, Gallion cosponsored legislation introduced by Governor Hogan that would create an independent redistricting commission to draw Maryland's congressional and legislative district maps.

-Gallion intended on introducing an amendment to the state's legislative redistricting plan to stop the use of hybrid districts, replacing those districts with three single-member delegate subdistricts.
+During debate on Maryland's legislative redistricting plan in January 2022, he intended to introduce an amendment to stop the use of multi-member districts, replacing those districts with three single-member delegate subdistricts.
 However, the amendment was still being drafted on the day of the vote and the Maryland Senate rejected his request to delay the resolution.

+In February 2026, Gallion said he opposed pursuing mid-decade redistricting in Maryland and opposed holding a vote on a bill that would redraw Maryland's congressional districts to improve the Democratic Party's chances of winning the 1st congressional district, the only congressional district held by Republicans in the state.

 Social issues

 In 2014, Gallion signed a petition to overturn Maryland's "bathroom bill", which allows a person undergoing gender re-assignment surgery or a person with gender dysphoria to use the restroom of their choice.